ministryofjustice/laa-architect-info/README.md

 Once you have updated the content of the data, you will need to generate 'embedding' vectors that represent the semantic meaning of the content.
 - Run `npm run prepare-embeddings` in the project folder to start the app
-- This will use the Open AI API to regenerate embeddings for each of the content files and save them to `embeddings.json`
+- This will generate embeddings for each of the content files and save them to `embeddings.json`.
+The script may take a few minutes to complete, since we need to respect rate limits with the Open AI API.

 When you next enter a question, the embeddings file will be searched for semantically similar content to the question.
 The most similar snippets will be sent to the Open AI language model as a contextual prompt together with the question.